I was working with some parents last night discussing internet safety. These parents had children in our elementary school (ages 6 to 11).

 If you are on a public terminal, I can see the utility of private browsing, but for the cases of home computers, the only reason I imagine private browsing exists is to look at adult sites.

 I have discussed filtering at the router as a great solution, but many parents simply don’t have the technical skill, time, or inclination to set that up.

 The options for disabling private browsing are a pain in the neck, more technical than filtering at the router, and in some cases may actually break the browser, but for the curious:

 Disabling private browsing in Safari

 Looks like you actually can’t disable private browsing in Google Chrome

 How to disable private browsing in Internet explorer

 All of the solutions above are highly technical.
 For a slightly better solution parents might want to check in with open DNS.

-Published on Wednesday, February 02, 2011 (6 years, one month, and 3 weeks ago).
+Published on Wednesday, February 02, 2011 (6 years, 2 months, and 3 weeks ago).
 Posted in: Educational Tech Design Security